eilvelia/tdl/README.md

 - `fatal error: napi.h: no such file or directory`
 - `error: no such file or directory: …/node-modules/node-addon-api`

-The path to the directory where you execute `npm install` likely contains spaces, which is not supported by gyp: https://github.com/nodejs/node-gyp/issues/65#issuecomment-368820565.
+The path to the directory in which you execute `npm install` likely contains spaces, which is not supported by gyp: https://github.com/nodejs/node-gyp/issues/65#issuecomment-368820565.